akhilrajmailbox/GuestBook/README.md

 [:hourglass: Table of contents](#Table-of-contents)

-## Blue-Green and Canary Deployment
+## blue-green and canary deployment

 In this demo, we are upgrading the Guestbook Deployment which we did before.
 To show the demo, Im Changing the background color of the application. by default it is white , you saw it already if you deployed the Guestbook and you can access the latest Guestbook application with the same AWS ELB which you created before for the guestbook application.